slutske22/persium-mobile-poc-readme/README.md

 </p>

 The frontend uses [HighchartsJS](https://www.highcharts.com/) for most of the graphing functionality.
 The graphs will need to be rewritten in a react-native friendly charting library.
 While there is a correlary [Highcharts for React Native](https://github.com/highcharts/highcharts-react-native), it doesn't seem particularly well maintained.
 Instead, this project uses [Victory.js](https://formidable.com/open-source/victory/), a charting library with excellent react-native support and up-to-date maintenance.
 Having 2 different libararies to build the same UI across 2 different platforms is not ideal, but developing the required Persium charts with Victory is relatively painless.

+### **User Authentication**

+User authentication in react-native requires a slightly different process than on the web, especially with OAuth providers.
+Persium allows for logins via Google and Facebook OAuth providers.
+The use of [expo-auth-session](https://docs.expo.dev/versions/latest/sdk/auth-session/) helps streamline the process.
+But extra steps and account management are necessary to enable OAuth across various development and production environments.